 Getting Started with Blackboard

-This is a faculty-driven introduction to getting started with the Blackboard LMS.
-Topics covered are uploading your syllabus, organizing your materials, setting up your gradebook, assignments and quizzes.
-Additional topics will be covered based on participant request.
-We’re in a computer lab for this, so you can also work while you listen!
+This is a faculty-driven introduction to Blackboard and covers topics such as uploading your syllabus, organizing your materials, setting up your gradebook, assignments and quizzes.

 Organizing Your Class in Blackboard